biicode/docs/biicode/features/commands/core_commands.rst

 bii work
 --------

 The ``bii work`` command is a very basic command that performs the main processing of biicode for your current project.
 It checks what files you have modified, analyzes and search dependencies among your project files (i.e. locally), and fills the ``deps`` folder.
-Most times it is not necessary to invoke this command explicitly, because it is automatically called by development commands as ``cpp:run``, ``cpp:build`` or ``cpp:configure``.
+Most times it is not necessary to invoke this command explicitly, because it is automatically called by development commands as ``cpp:build`` or ``cpp:configure``.

 .. code-block:: bash